Help Center

 Theme preference

 On the web, toggle between dark and light mode in Account Settings under Preferences.
-On Android, go to Settings to choose between default, dark, and OLED themes.
+In the mobile app, go to Settings to choose between default, dark, and OLED themes.
 The OLED theme uses true black backgrounds optimized for AMOLED screens and offers additional color customization.

 Troubleshooting